sophiabahar/sophiabahar/README.md

 - 👋 Hi, I’m @sophiabahar
-- 👀 I’m interested in learning about computational neuroscience/biology, data analysis, bioinformatics, and data science.
+- 👀 I’m interested in learning about health data science/epidemiology/biostatistics.
 - 🌱 I’m currently working on various projects to improve my skills.
 - 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me by email at: sophiabaharroot@gmail.com